blgorman/MCW-SQL-Server-hybrid-cloud/Hands-on lab/HOL step-by step - SQL Server hybrid cloud.md

 11. On the Add health probe blade, use the following configuration values then click **OK** and wait for the load balancer to complete the update.

+    >**NOTE**: If you receive an error your load balancer may still be updating itself from the prior step.
+Wait a minute and try again.

     - Name: **sqlprobe**
     - Protocol: **TCP**